zskylarli/rings/README.md

 - [x] Make background more aesthetically pleasing
 - [x] Alter threshold to account for general peak heartrate values
 - [ ] Adapt for touch screen(?)
+- [x] Sound
+- [x] Disappear when touched but save to show at end
+- [ ] Show actual p mirabilis images before disappearing or a tree ring etc.
+- [ ] Replay rings that are currently frozen